-- (a) THE CONTEST. - (1) Summary.
+- (a) THE CONTEST. - Summary.
 The focus of this contest is an in-depth study of fine pieces of music taken from a wide spectrum of genres to expose students to great composers, their lives and their music.
 In the course of preparing for the contest, students should be given the opportunity to describe and analyze the music, relate the music to history, to society and to culture, and to evaluate musical performance.
-The UIL will publish each year the official UIL Music Memory List and provide sources for obtaining recordings of the music and information on the pieces and composers. - Contest Format.
-Students in grade 2 will listen to and identify short excerpts of 10 musical selections.
-Additional optional components may be available for district consideration.
-There is no tiebreaker section for the grade 2 contest.
+The UIL will publish each year the official UIL (c) Music Memory List and provide sources for obtaining recordings of the music and information on the pieces and composers. - Contest Format.
+Students in grade 2 will listen to and identify short excerpts of 10 musical selections with a tiebreaking component.
 Students in grades 3 and 4 will complete a matching section and will listen to and identify short excerpts of up to 20 musical selections.
 Students in grades 5, 6, 7 and 8 will listen to and identify short excerpts of up to 20 musical selections.
 Specific test formats for grades 5, 6, 7 and 8 may differ by grade level and may include tiebreaker sections or optional components for district consideration.
 The current A+ Handbook includes complete rules and instructions.